Zero-sum squares in $\{-1, 1\}$-matrices with low discrepancy: Proof

 Armed with the above results, we are now ready to prove our main result, but let us first give a sketch of the proof which avoids the calculations in the main proof.

-\begin{proof}[Sketch proof of Theorem \ref{thm:low-bound}] Assume we have an $n\times n$ $\{-1,1\}$-matrix $M$ with $|\disc(M)| \leq n^2/4$ which is zero-sum square free.
+\begin{proof}[Sketch proof of Theorem \ref{thm:low-bound}] Assume we have an $n \times n$ $\{-1,1\}$-matrix $M$ with no zero-sum squares and which has $|\disc(M)| \leq n^2/4$.
 We will prove the result by induction, so we assume that the result is true for $5 \leq n' < n$.

 Applying Lemma \ref{lem:submatrix} gives a submatrix $M'$ with low discrepancy.
-Since $M'$ must also be zero-sum square free, we know that it is diagonal by the induction hypothesis.
-Applying Lemma \ref{lem:struct} then gives us a lot of entries $M$ and, in particular, a submatrix $N$ with high discrepancy.
+Since $M'$ also contains no zero-sum squares, we know that it is split by the induction hypothesis.
+Applying Lemma \ref{lem:struct} then gives a lot of entries $M$ and, in particular, a submatrix $N$ with high discrepancy.
 Since we are assuming that $M$ has low discrepancy, the remainder $M \setminus N$ of $M$ not in $N$ must either have low discrepancy or negative discrepancy.
 In both cases we will find $B$, a submatrix of $M$ with low discrepancy.
-When the discrepancy of $M \setminus N$ is low, we use an argument similar to the proof of Lemma \ref{lem:submatrix}, and when the discrepancy of $M \setminus N$ is negative, we find a positive submatrix using Observation \ref{obs:oneof} and use an interpolation argument.
+When the discrepancy of $M \setminus N$ is low, we use an argument similar to the proof of Lemma \ref{lem:submatrix}, and when the discrepancy of $M \setminus N$ is negative, we find a positive submatrix using Observation \ref{obs:oneof} and then use an interpolation argument.

-By the induction hypothesis, $B$ must also be diagonal and we can apply Lemma \ref{lem:struct} to find many entries of $M$.
+By the induction hypothesis, $B$ must also be split and we can apply Lemma \ref{lem:struct} to find many entries of $M$.
 By looking at specific $a_{i,j}$, we will show that the two applications of Lemma \ref{lem:struct} contradict each other. \end{proof}

 We now give the full proof of Theorem \ref{thm:low-bound}, complete with all the calculations.
 To start the induction, we must check the cases $n < 30$ which is done using a computer.
 The problem is encoded as a SAT problem using PySAT \cite{imms-sat18} and checked for satisfiability with the CaDiCaL solver.
 The code to do this is attached to the arXiv submission.